Same Day Joint Replacement Surgery

-Outpatient Surgery and Reduced Hospital Length of Stay
+Outpatient Joint Replacement and Reduced Hospital Length of Stay

 It wasn’t too long ago that patients spent a week in the hospital following their joint replacement.
 Nowadays, for patients in good health, the average length of stay is closer to one day following surgery.
 It is now typical for patients to leave the hospital the morning following surgery, with many patients able to return home even the day of.
 Moving forward, this will allow for more joint replacements to be performed in an outpatient surgery center rather than a hospital which means cleaner, quicker, more efficient and affordable procedures.